webix-hub/docs/data/api/refs/ui.pdfbar.md

 - api/link/ui.pdfbar_render.md - renders the specified item or the whole component
 - api/ui.pdfbar_reset.md -
 - api/link/ui.pdfbar_resize.md - adjusts the view to a new size
-- api/link/ui.pdfbar_resizechildren.md - resizes all children of the calling component
+- api/link/ui.pdfbar_resizechildren.md - resizes all children of the called component
 - api/link/ui.pdfbar_scrollto.md - scrolls the data container to a certain position
 - api/link/ui.pdfbar_setdirty.md - marks the form as the one with changed values and vice versa
 - api/ui.pdfbar_setmasterpage.md -